IBM/universal-connectors/input-plugin/logstash-input-jdbc/README.md

 jdbc_connection_string => "jdbc:sqlserver://[serverName[\instanceName][:portNumber]];weight=1;databaseName=<db_name>;user=<usr_name>;password=<pwd>!;"
 ```

-Add the following condition to the query encoded in `statement` field to the `WHERE` clause:
+Add the following condition to the query encoded in the `statement` field to the `WHERE` clause:

 ```